rkapl123/ScriptAddin/docs/README.md

 When holding the Ctrl-Key pressed while clicking "run <ScriptDefinition>", only step 4 is executed, skipping steps 1 to 3.
 This allows to quickly reinsert changed or deleted results/diagrams in Excel.

-When holding the Shift-Key pressed while clicking "run <ScriptDefinition>", a control button is added for the selected script definition if the name of the script definition range is either workbook-wide or on the currently active sheet.
+When holding the Shift-Key pressed while clicking "run <ScriptDefinition>", a control button is added for the selected script definition if the name of the script definition range is either workbook-wide or on the currently active sheet (and the name is not longer than 31 characters).
 Using this button the script can be executed in the same way as with the ScriptDefinition dropdown.
+When the button is added, design mode for buttons is automatically turned on to allow changing properties and size.
+Once any other GUI element is activated in the ScriptAddin ribbon, design mode is turned off again.

 ![Image of screenshot1](https://raw.githubusercontent.com/rkapl123/ScriptAddin/master/docs/screenshot1.png)